 2. Paradocx Vineyard Landenberg, PA

-You may have seen Paradocx Vineyard’s fun wine “bottles,” gallon-sized paint cans, but what puts Paradocx on our list is its lawn, outdoor seating area, and family-friendly events, including its annual Community Day, held every June, where kids can get their face painted, jump in the moon bounce and heck, you can even adopt a pet.
+You may have seen Paradocx Vineyard’s fun wine “bottles,” gallon-sized paint cans, but what puts Paradocx on our list is its lawn, outdoor seating area, and family-friendly events, including its annual Community Day, held on October 12, 2019, where kids can get their face painted, jump in the moon bounce and heck, you can even adopt a pet.
 There are also barbecues, and for families with older kids, summer concerts starting at 6pm on certain evenings.
 If you like yoga and wine (who doesn’t?), then the grownups in the family can try out Paradocx’s Yoga in the Tank Room events.

 Wine flights cost $10 each or if you’d rather choose your own, a custom flight is $12.